- Cookies that enable provisioning of services you require.

 - Cookies that inform NIC about your visit on the website www.nic.lv - your consent is necessary for use of these cookies.

 The EU General Data Protection Regulation (GDPR) comes into force on 25 May 2018.
 Like many ccTLD Registries, NIC.LV has prepared changes in our procedures and documentation, in order to comply with the new GDPR legislation.

 Your opinion and participation in this process is very important to us!
-Therefore, we have opened a feedback period from today until 12 April on our proposal.
+Therefore, we have opened a public comments period from today until 12 April on our proposal.
 Please send your suggestions to firstname.lastname@example.org.

 All amendments to contracts and policies have also been sent to the Ministry of Transport for evaluation.

 In the future, NIC.LV plans to implement data minimization – when filling out the .lv domain name registration form, only one postal address will be required (instead of two) and no fax number will be required.

 At present, if the domain name holder is a natural person, their name, surname, personal identity number and postal address is not publicly shown.
 In the future, to ensure GDPR compliance, the holders’ telephone number and e-mail will not be published also.
 In order to provide some communication channel with the domain names’ holder, NIC.LV will develop an electronic contact form.